DHK-Tn/UndPay/README.md

 # UndPay
-Learn how To create your own FUD tool it's a simple tutorial not a advanced Tool
+Learn how To create your own FUD tool it's a simple tutorial not an advanced Tool
  # install it in linux
  * sudo apt update && apt upgrade
  * git clone https://github.com/DHK-Tn/UndPay.git